cschotte/blog/content/posts/Hosting a Static Site on Azure using CDN and HTTPS/index.md

 ![Storage Account Static Website](storage_static_website.png)

 Upload some test HTML content into the BLOB storage.
-I used the build-in Storage Explorer when uploading.
+I used the built-in Storage Explorer when uploading.
 Use the container **$web** (this was created by enabling the Static website option).

 Let’s test if the files are visible in the browser.
 Use the primary endpoint URL from the enable the Static website option.
 It looks something like: `https://«your unique name».z6.web.core.windows.net/`